nickynw/mcqbot/README.md

 ### Automated Testing

-Each time a push is made to a branch a series of tests will be run in a pytest suite via a github action/workflow.
+Each time a push is made to a branch a series of unit tests and integration tests will be run in a pytest suite via a github action/workflow.
 On top of this, whenever a pull request is opened, a docker container will be spun up to run the tests in a docker environment based on the production environment, and the merge will only be able to proceed if these tests pass.

 ### Code Quality